 - If you are submitting your Student Information Form AFTER April 18th, your registration will open at 8am on the next business day (the form takes one day to process)

 - Still have questions?

 - Make a general advising appointment with an advisor here: Meet with an Advisor!

 Community in Chemistry – Enroll in the same class sections with other chemistry majors to be able get to know each other, form study groups with peers, and build a community of chemistry learners.
 Check out the specific sections here!

 In your first semester at UNCA, you will be assigned a faculty member as your advisor.
 The faculty member will either be the instructor of your First Year Seminar (FYS 178), an instructor in your intended major, or a faculty member involved with the first year experience.
 No matter who your academic advisor will be, they will be committed to providing support and guidance as you arrive at UNCA.

 When you are ready to declare your major, please use this form.
 Once you are declared you will be assigned an advisor in that department.
 Please note that some departments have specific requirements and prerequisites before you can declare.
 Check the University Catalog for more information.
 We encourage students to declare a major during their Sophomore year.

-After your first semester, if you are unsure about what you want your major to be, you will be assigned a professional advisor in the Academic Success Center.
+After your first semester, if you are unsure about what you want your major to be, you will be assigned to a Student Success Specialist in the Academic Success Center.